NMVRodrigues/NMVRodrigues.github.io/_pages/about.md

 I am a highly motivated researcher that loves working with AI, applying it to a vast array of domains and problems.

-In my free time, you will most likely catch me climbing or obsessing over watches.
+In my free time, you will most likely catch me climbing, obsessing over watches or doing Kaggle.

 <!---
 Site-wide configuration